MKPLKN/nova-field-customizer/README.md

 ### Available methods

 #### Add classes to specific part of the field/form row
-First parameter is a string, which represents all the class names you want to add.
-Second paramenter is optional and if you set it true, it will clear all the default classes before it set your custom classes.
+The first parameter is a string, which represents all the class names you want to add.
+The second parameter is optional and if you set it true, it will clear all the default classes before it set your custom classes.

 `->formRowClasses($string, $clear = false)`